How to Negotiate Salary for Your Next Career Move

 Practice active listening

 Practice active listening Listening is as crucial as speaking during these kinds of conversations.
-You can take the lessons you’ve learned from these conversations and incorporate it into any future negotiations that you’re likely to take part in.
+You can take the lessons you’ve learned from these discussions and incorporate it into any future negotiations that you’re likely to take part in.

 Frequently Asked Questions